Sungup/sungup.github.io/_posts/2019-12-26-Install-K8s-on-Raspberry-Pi-4.md

 #### Change image fields

-Different from default Docker environment, our ubuntu + cri-o environment doesn't have default registry value on `/etc/crio/crio.conf`.
-So that, we should add the registry addresss on the image path.
-If you uncomment the default registry on the configuration faile , you shoudn't set the registry to `quay.io`, because `quay.io` supports only amd64/x86 architecture images.
+Different from default Docker environment, our ubuntu + cri-o environment doesn't have default registry value in `/etc/crio/crio.conf`.
+So that, we should add the registry address at the image path.
+If you uncomment the default registry in the configuration file , you shoudn't set the registry to `quay.io`, because the calico images from that registry support only the amd64/x86 architecture.
 We need the arm64 images to run on the Raspberry Pi, add the `docker.io` to download arm64 based images.

 #### Change CALICO_IPV4POOL_CIDR